Tuesday, May 29, 2018

 Day four of the cruise we woke up in another new port, Melbourne!
 In fact we were in new state, Victoria.
 When talking about our then upcoming cruise at book club, we realized that a friend of mine would in Melbourne the same day we would be!!
 None of the ship excursions seemed really interesting to us, so we went rogue and did our own thing!!
 We booked tickets on CitySightseeing Melbourne Hop On/Off bus.
 It was easy to catch, after we disembarked we exchanged our online booking for our tickets in the terminal and then we walked about five or so minutes to catch the bus!
 Super Easy!

-Eureka Tower - the tallest building in Queensland (as of this writing it is 15th tallest in the world according to wiki) and has the highest habitable apartments in the world!
+Eureka Tower - the tallest building in Victoria, second tallest in Australia (as of this writing it is 15th tallest in the world according to wiki) and has the highest habitable apartments in the world!
 It was neat to hear about all the symbolism in the design of the building.
 The red towards the very top signifies the blood shed during the revolt and the gold at the top is nod to how Melbourne was a major gold rush boom town in the early 1800s.
 The blue hue to the glass is a nod to the Australian flag.